-Discussion Upon admission, the patient was initially given ceftriaxone and azithromycin for the treatment of suspected community acquired pneumonia.
-Due to the patient’s history of COPD, he was at risk for organisms such as MRSA (methicillin resistant Staphylococcus aureus) in addition to the more common causes of community acquired pneumonia such as Streptococcus pneumoniae and atypical …Read More
+Upon admission, the patient was initially given cefepime for the treatment of febrile neutropenia.
+Due to the patient’s history of AML and neutropenia, she was at risk for organisms such as P. aeruginosa in addition to other common causes of febrile neutropenia such as Enterobacteriaceae.